-The intention is not only to stimulate research and debate within scholarly circles, but also to enhance public awareness of the region and facilitate the search for viable solutions to the varied challenges confronting the region.
-ISEAS seeks to offer reflective analysis and critical investigations in the best traditions of scholarship.
+- To stimulate research and debate within scholarly circles, enhance public awareness of the region, and facilitate the search for viable solutions to the varied problems confronting the region.

 Deputy Director is Head of the 3 Regional Research Programmes and oversees the academic programmes of ASC and NSC.